acikabubo/fastapi-http-websocket/{{cookiecutter.project_slug}}/README.md

 # Managers

+## RBAC Manager (Role-based access control `rbac_manager.py`)

+### Overview
+This code implements a Role-Based Access Control (RBAC) system, which acts as a security guard to check if users have permission to access different parts of an application.
+Think of it as a bouncer at a club who checks if people have the right type of ticket to enter different areas.

+### Inputs and Outputs

+#### Inputs:
+- A JSON file containing role configurations that defines who can access what
+- User information including their roles

+#### Outputs:
+- Boolean decisions (`True/False`) about whether a user is allowed to access something

+### Implementation Details
+The `RBACManager` class uses a design pattern called Singleton (through the `new` method) to ensure only one instance of the security checker exists.
+When it starts up, it reads role configurations from a JSON file and organizes them into two categories:

+- **`ws`** for WebSocket permissions
+- **`http`** for web request permissions

+### Main Functions

+#### 1. `check_ws_permission`
+This function checks if a user can access WebSocket features:

+- Takes a package ID number and user information as input
+- Looks up what role is required for that package ID
+- Checks if the user has that role in their list of roles
+- Logs a message and returns `False` if permission is denied

+#### 2. `check_http_permission`
+This function checks if a user can access specific web endpoints:

+- Takes a web request as input
+- Examines the URL path and request type (GET, POST, etc.)
+- Checks if the user has the required role
+- Logs detailed messages for denied permissions

+### Logic Flow
+1. Load configuration from JSON file
+2. When a permission check is needed, look up the required role
+3. Check if the user has that role
+4. Return `True` if they have permission, `False` if they don't

+### Data Transformation
+The code transforms the JSON configuration into easily searchable dictionaries (like lookup tables) where it can quickly find what role is needed for any given access attempt.
+This makes the permission-checking process fast and efficient.

+### Purpose
+This security system helps protect different parts of the application by ensuring users can only access features they're supposed to, based on their assigned roles.

 ## Websocket connection manager

 The `ConnectionManager` class manages WebSocket connections for a FastAPI application, enabling connection handling and message broadcasting.